decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-01-graded-dispersal.md

 In dispersal, there is a designated dealer.
 In the pre-round the dealer sends its input to all parties.
 Then parties run graded dispersal.
 So we have

-* **Validity**: If the designated sender is honest then all honest parties eventually output the sender value and grade $2$.
+* **Validity**: If the designated sender is honest then all honest parties eventually output the sender's value and grade $2$.
 Moreover, with the post-round, all honest parties are guaranteed to terminate in this case.